 Laser hair removal: Laser hair removal is a procedure that uses a strong beam of light that penetrates the skin to destroy the hair follicle.
 The hair eventually falls out.
 Protective eye wear must be worn during the treatments.
 Results can vary from person to person and some people may notice temporary redness and swelling after the treatment.
 The procedure itself varies in length depending on how much hair is removed, and you must wear protective eyewear throughout the treatment.
-Laser hair removal can be pricey and take 4 or more sessions.
+Laser hair removal can be pricey and take 6 or more sessions.
 Sometimes it may not work.
 If you choose this method of hair removal, first schedule a consultation with a health care provider who is board certified in dermatology or cosmetic surgery and who has experience with performing laser hair removal.
 Make sure the salon is clean and a copy of the provider’s certification is on display.

 Electrolysis: Electrolysis is the only hair removal method that permanently removes the hair.
 A needle shaped electrode is used to destroy the hair root.
 Treatments are usually once a week or every other week for about a year to completely remove all the hair roots.
 Each session can last 15-60 minutes and the cost can vary depending on the location and other factors.
 If you are thinking about electrolysis, ask for a free consultation and get all your questions answered.
 Look for a clean salon that employs board certified technicians.